GeekyAnts/formst-website/docs/idea.md

 We felt that the form building process would become way simpler if we looked at the data and UI parts separately.
 These can later be integrated with a few lines of code.
 Ultimately, we looked at the way MST allows us to do this with forms.
 We decided to build a library based on MST that includes commonly used functionalities required in any form, such as validations and pre-processing.

+<p align="center"><b>Introducing Formst: A Model-driven Form Library for React 🙌🏼</b></p>

+## Philosophy

+**When it comes to building forms, _Data-First > UI-First_**

+We realised that we could simplify the form-building process by looking at the data and UI parts separately.
+Later, these can be integrated with a few lines of code.
+Here's a few advantages of using a model-driven approach:

+- State-management becomes much easier when you separate business logic from the UI
+- Testing is much simpler since your logic and UI have been decoupled

+For more information, check out [UI as an afterthought.](https://medium.com/@mweststrate/ui-as-an-afterthought-26e5d2bb24d6)

-## Use Case
+## Use Cases

 This can be used with all sorts of forms: nested, stepper and flat.
 The only constraint is that Formst has the following dependencies: mobx, mobx-react/mobx-react-lite and mobx-state-tree.
 Ultimately, this works best with applications that use these as their state management solution.

 ## When not to use

 Formst was specifically built for applications running on MST(MobX-State-Tree).
-So if you are not using MST as your state management solution and you care about your bundle size, this package may not be for you.
+If you are not using MST as your state management solution and want to keep your bundle size small, this package may not be for you.